Protective Rubber Mat for Roof Top Membrane, Rubber Roof Deck Flooring

 Related Product: Sterling Roof Top Tile 2 Inch Black

 What are Rubber Roofing Membranes?Rubber roofing membrane is used on flat or nearly-flat roofs in order to prevent leaks and move water.
 Compared to asphalt and gravel roofing, roofing membrane has proven itself to be an advancement for roofing systems.
 Without seams, or with seams as strong as its entire body, roofing membrane remains leak and crack free throughout the entirety of its lifespan.
 If breakage does occur, rubber membrane can more easily be repaired than asphalt and gravel.

-Rooftop Patios and Roofing Membranes
+Rubber Roof Deck Flooring and Roofing Membranes

 Rooftop Deck Flooring NeedsThe right flooring is a key element in creating a fabulous roof top space.
 There exists a world of roof tiles and roof mats that can turn a drab roof into an al fresco paradise.
-Aesthetics and design aside, roof tiles or roof mats act as a protective barrier over rubber roofing membrane.
+Aesthetics and design aside, roof tiles and protective rubber mats for rooftop membranes can help prevent costly damage and repairs.
 Roof tiles act as a barrier between heavy or sharp objects and rubber roofing membrane, thereby protecting membranes from tears and holes and ultimately, roofs from leakage.

 Safe Rooftop Deck Flooring OptionsMany apartment and condo complexes will not allow flooring installations unless there is a no-damage guarantee.
 Fortunately, there are plenty of great options out there.
 The safest kind of rooftop flooring for rubber membranes include softer materials and lightweight options.
 However, you can also look for tiles that have enough base support to evenly distribute weight.
 That way, the underside of tiles will not dig into the membrane below.
 Here are a few examples:

 Rubber Roof Tiles and Protective Rubber Mats for Rooftop Membranes

 Rubber roofing tiles are also a safe and affordable option.
 The grippy surface prevents slips and falls, even when wet.
 Rubber roof tiles and mats come in a variety of thicknesses, styles, and colors, so you can achieve an individualized look and feel for your patio.

-Perforated PVC Tiles
+Perforated PVC Flat Roof Deck Tiles

 What to Avoid on your Rubber Roof MembraneRemember to stay away from roof tiles or roof mats made with staples in the bottom.
 Staples will easily latch into rubber membrane and create holes and tears.
 Similarly, avoid patio tiles that have sharp edges or other protrusions that might puncture or tear the membrane.

 Before Installing a Protective Rubber Mat for Rooftop MembraneBefore installing flooring over rubber roofing membranes, make sure the membrane is in good shape.
 Check to make sure there aren't any tears or holes in the membrane.
 Thorough examination and proper maintenance of roofing membrane before installation will save you from potential leakage problems down the line.
 By installing flooring over quality, well-installed roofing membranes, it will contribute to the effectiveness of the membrane instead of acting as a bandaid to any roofing membrane problems.

 For more on this topic please review our Roof and Deck Tiles product page.